 Yamnet network performs the best followed by

-VGGish, and lastly the custom network.
-However, the Elapsed Time column shows that
+VGGish networi, and then the custom network.
+However, sorting by the Elapsed Time column shows that

 Yamnet takes the longest to train.
 To compare the size of these networks, sort the table by the sizeMB column.

 Yamnet is a few orders of magnitude larger, and